-Sociobiology is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+Sociobiology is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-This is in accordance with the BOAI definition of open access.
+This follows the BOAI definition of open access.

 Authors who publish in this journal agree to the following terms: